Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 The stress system gets chronically engaged due to RNT and accrues cognitive debt by affecting where your attention is focused.

-Maybe you’ve been told before to just “look on the bright side” or “find the silver lining,” but somehow you end up focusing on the negative anyway.
-If that’s you, don’t feel discouraged–it’s hardwired into your biology.
+Maybe you’ve been told before to just “look on the bright side” or “find the silver lining,” but somehow you end up still focusing on the negative.
+If that’s you, don’t feel discouraged.
 Humans come pre-equipped with a natural negativity bias.

 Research has repeatedly shown that we’re more responsive to negative stimuli in the environment than positive stimuli.
 When making decisions, we tend to weigh the cons more heavily than the pros.
-In a study looking at how we arrive at our impressions of others, hypothetical individuals were described to participants using both positive and negative traits, but the participants relied more on the negative traits even if positive traits were similarly intense.
+In studies examining how we arrive at our impressions of others, the participants relied more on the negative traits when forming first impressions, even if positive traits were similarly intense.

 That’s because our brains, which are constantly scanning the environment for potential threats, essentially throw away much of the positive data before it even reaches “you.”